dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #1 StructureType correction.md

 - The `IStructuredType` interface will usually not be implemented directly, instead `IChainable` (from the [unmanaged chaining proposal](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%232%20Unmanaged%20Chaining.md)) will extend this interface.
-- The BuildTools should instead only add this interface to any structure that meets the above constraint (the structure has a `StructureType SType` field) that _doesn't_ already add the `IChainable` interface.
-Though I believe this scenario won't occur in the current Vulkan specification, we'd need to check all valid StructureType structures to confirm, and regardless, writing the code to add the interface in such scenarios will future proof it.
 - Whenever the `IStructuredType` is added to an interface (either directly or indirectly) the corresponding `StructureType()` method should also be explicitly implemented ([see below](#istructuretype-implementation)).